There are no scheduled flights to North Caicos or Middle Caicos. Due to the construction of the

-All of the main inhabited islands in the Turks and Caicos support vehicle rentals, however, the rates, condition and selection of cars does vary quite a bit by island.
+All of the main inhabited islands in the Turks and Caicos support vehicle rentals, however, the rates, condition, and the selection of rental vehicles does vary quite a bit by island.

-Grand Turk, the cruise ship stop in the Turks and Caicos, offers rental cars, scooters, golf carts and buggies.
-For two, the rates are do not vary much across vehicle types, so select depending on what will be the most fun for you.
-It’s undeniably fun to zip around on scooters or a cart, however keep in mind that the sun is typically intense, and shade and air conditioning will likely be desirable.
-Due to cruise ship landing schedules, the common rental period is less than eight hours, however, with that considered rates are higher than those on Providenciales.
+cruise ship port in the Turks and Caicos, offers rental cars, scooters, golf carts and buggies.
+For two persons per vehicle, the rates do not vary much across vehicle types, so select depending on what will be the most fun for you.
+It’s undeniably exciting to zip around on scooters or a 4x4 cart, however keep in mind that the sun is typically intense, and shade and air conditioning will likely be desirable.
+Due to cruise ship landing schedules, the common rental period is less than eight hours.
+Rates are typically higher than those on Providenciales.

 Last but not least, the tiny island of Salt Cay only has two modest types of vehicles to choose from: bicycles and off-road golf carts.
 The carts, our general recommendation, are perfect for exploring this flat and scenic cay.

 It’s easy to navigate Grand Turk.
-There are no dangerous areas or remote areas, and someone is usually around if you need directions.
+There are no dangerous or remote areas, and there's usually someone around if you need directions.

-Golf Carts are an excellent (and our recommended) form of transport on Salt Cay.
-The island is quite small (5 square miles), and there are only about twenty cars on the entire island.
+Golf carts are an excellent (and our recommended) form of transport on Salt Cay.
+The island is quite small at 5 square miles (13 km²), and there are only about twenty cars on the entire island.

-Your choices are to walk, ride a bicycle or rent an off-road golf cart.
-Due to the heat and lack of shade, we highly recommend that you hire a golf cart, especially if you're visiting for a day.
+Your choices are to walk, cycle, or rent an off-road golf cart.
+Due to the heat and lack of shade, we highly recommend that you rent a golf cart, especially if you're visiting for the day.
 Most of the villas and guest houses offer complimentary transportation to your accommodation when you arrive with luggage on Salt Cay.

 South Caicos, despite having a larger population than North and Middle Caicos combined, is not developed for tourists.
 There are no taxis, and you may have to make a few calls to arrange for a rental car.